 - Press the Windows logo button on the keyboard, and press the R button while holding it.

-- The small Run dialog box appears on the left-bottom corner of the system screen.
+- The small Run dialog box appears in the bottom-left corner of the system screen.

 - In the provided space of the Run box, enter services.msc command and click OK.